-- 1 Candidate is required to report at the exam venue atleast 15 minutes before the reporting time indicated in the call Letter.
-Latecomers will not be allowed to take the test. - 2 Mapping of 'Candidate Roll Number and the Lab Number' will NOT be displayed outside the exam venue, but the same will be intimated to the candidates individually at the time of entry of the candidate to the exam venue. - 3 Items permitted into the venue for Candidates
+- 1 Candidate is required to report at the exam venue strictly as per the time slot mentioned in the Call Letter AND/OR informed via SMS/Mail on their registered mobile number/mail prior to exam date.
+It is expected that candidate strictly adhere to this time slot as entry into the exam venue will be provided based upon the individual's time slot ONLY.
+Candidates should report atleast 15 minutes before the Reporting time indicated on the call Letter. - 2 Mapping of 'Candidate Roll Number and the Lab Number' will NOT be displayed outside the exam venue, but the same will be intimated to the candidates individually at the time of entry of the candidate to the exam venue.

-Candidates will be permitted to carry only certain items with them into the venue.

-- a.
-Mask - b.
-Personal hand sanitizer (50 ml) - c.
-A simple pen and ink stamp pad (blue/black) - d.
-Exam related documents (Call Letter and Photocopy of the ID card stapled with it, ID Card in Original) - e.
-In the case of Scribe Candidates Scribe form duly filled and signed with Photograph affixed.
+- 3 Items permitted into the venue for Candidates - Candidates will be permitted to carry only certain items with them into the venue. - a.
+Mask (WEARING A MASK is COMPULSORY) - b.
+Gloves - c.
+Personal transparent water bottle (Candidate should bring his / her own water bottle) - d.
+Personal hand sanitizer (50 ml) - e.
+A simple pen & one ink stamp pad - f.
+Exam related documents (Call Letter and Photocopy of the ID card stapled with it, ID Card in Original.) - g.
+Call Letter should be brought with the Photocopy of the Photo ID stapled with it.
+Original ID (same as Photocopy) is also to be brought for verification.
+The name on the ID and on the Call Letter should be exactly the same. - h.
+In case of Scribe Candidates Scribe form duly filled and signed with Photograph affixed.